aclink88/bayesianEconomics/README.md

-# Industry Employment and Educational Attainment <br /> in Response to Median Income: A Bayesian Approach
+# Industry Employment and Educational Attainment<br />in Response to Median Income:<br />A Bayesian Approach

 ## Problem: